 What Survives

-Software companies face the same reckoning, and you can already see where the line falls.
 For decades, the dominant model was the system of record.
 Store the data, charge per seat, lock in the workflow.
 Salesforce doesn't close your deals.
 Workday doesn't run your payroll.
-They hold information while humans do the actual work.
+They hold information while humans do the work.
 That was a fine business when building an alternative was expensive.
 It's not anymore.

-The surviving software companies will need a different kind of moat.
-The moat has to come from somewhere that cheap code can't replicate.
-The biggest opportunity is in replacing human labor directly.
-The labor arbitrage is massive.
-A task that costs a company $200/hour for a human specialist can be done by an AI agent for pennies.
-Any software company that can capture even a fraction of that spread has a real business.
-The ones still charging seat licenses for access to a database don't.
+The value is shifting from systems that record work to systems that do work.
+A task that costs $200/hour for a specialist can be done by an agent for pennies.
+Any company that captures even a fraction of that spread has a real business.
+The ones still charging seat licenses for database access don't.

 References